TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/dos-mode-on.md

 ## **Recommended Steps**

-* The IPsec stack on the Windows OS is in DoS mode - it will stop accepting connection attempts.
+* The IPsec stack on the Windows OS is in DoS mode - it will stop accepting connection attempts
-* This happens when there are more than 500 outstanding (incomplete) security associations.
+* This happens when there are more than 500 outstanding (incomplete) security associations
-* This usually happens when the on-prem device has an issue and starts creating a security association, Azure starts replying, but the on-prem device stops responding.
+* This usually happens when the on-prem device has an issue and starts creating a security association, Azure starts replying, but the on-prem device stops responding
-* Resetting the Azure VPN gateway will NOT help because after the reset, the on-prem device will still create Incomplete SAs.
+* Resetting the Azure VPN gateway will NOT help because after the reset, the on-prem device will still create Incomplete SAs
-* The mitigation will involve a reboot of the on-prem device.
+* The mitigation will involve a reboot of the on-prem device